 Preparation for academic writing.
-Focuses on general writing processes and grammar, diction, and organization as well as specific academic writing skills, including narration, description, analysis and summary/response.
-Prerequisite: SAT verbal of 450 or higher, ACT of 18 or higher, or passing grade on the Accuplacer test, or a grade of "C-" or above in EN 090.
+Focuses on general writing processes and grammar, diction, and organization as well as specific academic writing skills, including description, analysis, summary and response.
+Prerequisite: SAT verbal of 460 or higher, ACT of 18 or higher, or passing grade on the Accuplacer test, or a grade of "C-" or above in EN 090.
 A grade of "C-" or better is necessary to exit this course.